bencheeorg/benchee/README.md

 MyBenchmark.run()
 ```

 Also note that even if all your examples are top level functions you should still follow these tips (on affected elixir versions), as the missing optimization might affect them differently.
+Further note, that even though your examples use top level functions they _may_ not be affected, as the specific disabled optimization may not impact them.
+Better safe than sorry though :)

 ## Plugins